-CJ110 EMERGENCY PROCEDURES (1.0 credits/24 clock hours) This course provides an introduction to basic OSHA requirements, hazardous materials identification and response in terms of public safety.
-This course also examines occupational hazards, injuries, diseases and relative prevention in the workplace.
+CJ110 EMERGENCY PROCEDURES (1.0 credits/24 clock hours) This course provides an introduction to basic emergency procedures; types of emergencies that criminal justice students will encounter, types of responders, types of responses, and command and planning structure for critical incidents.
 Prerequisite: None.